Publication Name: Chicago Illustrated

 Chicago Tribune, January 12, 1866

-Chicago Illustrated.—The first number of this work contains views of our most public buildings and thoroughfares will be issued in a few days, by the enterprising publishes Jevne & Almini, and will contain views of the Chamber of Commerce, Second Presbyterian Church, Tremont House and Lake Park, including the Great Central Depot, with letter-press descriptions by J. W. Sheahan, Esq., accompanying each view.
+Chicago Illustrated.—The first number of this work contains views of our most public buildings and thoroughfares will be issued in a few days, by the enterprising publishers Jevne & Almini, and will contain views of the Chamber of Commerce, Second Presbyterian Church, Tremont House and Lake Park, including the Great Central Depot, with letter-press descriptions by J. W. Sheahan, Esq., accompanying each view.
 Canvassers are already in the field, and are meeting with great success in obtaining subscriptions.
-The work is very well gotten op, and will be perused with pleasure by all who are interested in the rise and progress of our Western metropolis.
+The work is very well gotten up, and will be perused with pleasure by all who are interested in the rise and progress of our Western metropolis.
 A subscription book may be found at the Art Emporium, Nos.
 152 and 154 Clark; street, where also the work may be inspected.

 Chicago Evening Post, February 9, 1866